 Online diploma programs in appliance repair are extremely rare.
 Most technicians receive their education through on-the-job training or campus-based diploma programs.
-Students can find some entirely online or hybrid programs, however, in the subject.
+However, students can find some entirely online or hybrid programs in the subject.
+Programs may have on-site training and/or on-campus courses.
 These programs prepare graduates for entry-level positions as appliance maintenance and repair workers.
 The coursework often also incorporates heating, ventilation and air conditioning (HVAC) training.
-Students taking the online diploma programs will need to complete practice activities on their own.
+Students in online diploma programs will need to complete practice activities on their own.

 The coursework incorporated into an online appliance repair curriculum includes working with motors and testers and understanding electrical appliances.
 Most of these programs take 3-12 months to complete.

 Given the hands-on nature of the field, most appliance repair diploma programs are offered on campus.
 The few online programs that are available allow students to learn core skills on their own time, but in-person training sessions aren't included.
 Some schools offer programs in hybrid formats; students can take general education courses online but must complete core classes in person.
 Regardless of format, schools may offer career guidance and job placement assistance in addition to educational instruction.

 List of Common Appliance Repair Classes

 Classes in appliance repair examine both residential and commercial appliances.
 In addition to understanding these appliances, students learn about tools, safety on the job and the science behind electricity.
 Some programs focus exclusively on air conditioning and refrigeration.

 This course gives students an introduction to electricity and explores the circuits and wiring used in appliance repair.
 Students also learn the various electrical symbols used by professionals.
 Ohm's law is often analyzed and discussed.